 Financial certification is solely used for administrative purposes, since it is a required component for I-20 forms.
 Only funds in a liquid account, such as a checking or savings account will be accepted: Property, life insurance, stock, bonds, jewelry, mutual funds, land, medical savings, benefit certificates, trusts, securities, retirement accounts, and long term savings for housing do not qualify.
 If a student is supporting him/herself, we will only need a bank statement in the student's name showing sufficient funds (scanned copies of original documents are acceptable).

 If a person other than the applicant will be sponsoring the student, the applicant must submit two important documents for the financial certification.
 You must submit either #1 and #3 OR #2 and #3 below.
 An applicant may have several different sponsors.
 We will need the following documentation from each source of funding.

 - A letter of support (stating who will support the student and their relationship to the student) signed by the family member(s) offering financial support to the student.
 It must include a signature(s).
 OR

 - A completed financial certification form (found in the online application) with signatures from the family member(s) offering support and the proper boxes checked.
 AND

 - A bank statement (on bank letterhead), showing the type of account, the exact balance of the account, and be signed by a bank representative (original signature required).
 The statement must also show the account holder's name and it must exactly match the name of the person offering support.

 Passport Copies (International Students Only)

 Each international applicant should submit a copy of their passport (and copies of any dependent family members' passport that would be accompanying the student to the U.S.A.) with their application materials.
 Passport copies are required in order to process an I-20 form.
-In order to avoid processing delays, please submit the passport copies with your application materials.
+Please be prepared to submit passport copies with the online application.

 I-20 / Visa (International Students Only)